 Nearby Paris is known as the City of Love, but being single and queer is sweeter — and cheaper — in Brussels.
 Between the Belgian waffles, Belgian frites, Belgian chocolate, and Belgian beer, who has room for lovers?

 Brussels’ small-but-mighty LGBTQ scene centers around Rue du Marché au Charbon in Saint Jacques.
 Here, you’ll find a bevy of gay bars and cafes that come alive on the weekend.
-Regular events — like Pride, the film festival Pink Screens, and La Demence — a monthly circuit-queen magnet — draws an international array of LGBTQ folx.
+Regular events — like Pride and the film festival Pink Screens — draws an international array of LGBTQ folx.

 The city has plenty to offer outside of queer life, too.
 If you want art, you can study Magritte at the Musées Royaux des Beaux-Arts.
 If you want architecture, you can stroll from ornate 19th-century mansions to modern masterpieces like the Atomium.
 If you’re searching for green space, the city’s 8,000 hectares of trails, fields, and forests eclipses anything you’ll find in nearby cities like London or Amsterdam.